Iteranya/DiscordBot/README.md

 - (((Grammar Creation still required when adding new commmand)))
 - ((((Character need to be told about the command thing in their definition to properly use it))))
 - (((((Remind me to add proper intergration, this is still barebones)))))

-### Stable Multi-line Support
-- Uses some epic prompt enginneering to keep the AI stable (not that epic actually)
-- If character is made in the correct format, the AI shouldn't hallucinate much outside of their character
-- Supports both Assistant mode and Roleplay mode!!!
-- Can add line breaks, yes, ask your AI to write things past discord word limit too!
-- Very stable, no need to worry about the AI impersonating you!

 ## Prerequisites